 Do I Have Other Options to Recover Damages?

-In addition to a wrongful death action, there may be another way to collect compensation through a civil suit.
+In addition to a wrongful death action, there may be another way to seek financial recovery through a civil suit.
 This is a survival claim.
-We can pursue an insurance claim or lawsuit on your behalf to collect the compensation your loved one could have collected through a personal injury action had they survived the crash.
+We can pursue an insurance claim or lawsuit on your behalf.
+Through this, you could recover what your loved one would have received through a personal injury action had they survived the crash.

 Unlike a wrongful death suit, a survival claim provides benefits to the estate instead of directly to family members.
-This compensation covers the losses the victim suffered, including medical bills, lost wages, and pain and suffering that occurred between the time of the accident and their death.
+This covers the losses the victim suffered, including: